damianhakert/damianhakert.github.io/source/_posts/2016-01-15-making-gitlab-better-for-large-open-source-projects.markdown

 If you want to change something, create an issue or submit a merge request.
 You can choose to implement something yourself, or ask someone else to do it.
 Great ideas will always get the attention they need.

-It's our hope that as a community, we can build something great together.